Like it on Facebook, Tweet it or share this question on other bookmarking websites.

 A novel technique involves the use of a headband; the most optimal results seem to revolve around two factors.
 First, a channel of least resistance needs to be provided.
 This can be achieved by simply inserting a rolled-up gauze beneath the headband at the level of the temples; thus, the fluid migrates laterally and the downward, rather than directly down into the orbital region.
 Secondly, the edges of the thumbs may be used to mechanically massage the fluid laterally in a sweeping motion, from the midline outward toward the temples.

-Nothing, just wait for it to diminish, however, to avoid swelling take the Prednisone given to you to try to prevent it.
-Some will experience anyway.
+Nothing, just wait for it to diminish, however, to avoid swelling take the Prednisone given to you.
+Some will experience swelling anyway.
 To reduce swelling, apply ice packs to the area.
 10 minutes on, 10 minutes off.
 Sleep at a 45 degree incline so the fluid will drain backwards not into the front.

 Mild swelling two to three days after hair transplantation can happen to some patients.
 An even smaller amount, meanwhile, may deal with major swelling.
 All swelling may start on the scalp, but can then spread to the forehead, eyes, and cheeks.
 Near all instances of swelling cease within 72 hours, though more severe swelling can require up to a week.

 While irritating and painful, post-hair transplant swelling does not leave any permanent effects.
 Patients who undergo swelling are most often upset by the inconvenience, as it can disrupt work or social engagements.
 Even patients with severe swelling, though, are rarely in such discomfort that they cannot complete basic tasks.